KernFerm/BubblesTheDev-WebBrowser/Browser-Privacy-Comparison.md

 * `Browser-data import from other browsers` refers to browser features for importing bookmarks or related local browser data from another browser or exported file.
 * `Private or incognito session mode` refers to built-in private browsing modes intended to limit what is stored locally after the private session ends.
 * `Browser VPN or VPN integration feature` is intentionally broad.
 It includes built-in browser VPNs, first-party browser-integrated VPN partnerships, or local VPN-management features exposed by the browser itself.

-Additional notes for the new comparison columns:

-* `Safari` is shown with OS-managed updating because Safari updates are tied to Apple operating-system updates.
-* `Opera` is shown with optional sync and limited first-party data processing because Opera documents account-based sync and optional data sharing choices.
-* `Vivaldi` is shown with optional sync and limited first-party data processing because Vivaldi documents both optional encrypted sync and a browser privacy policy with limited browser-generated server messages.

 ## Local-First Behavior